isteves/flashcards/README.md

 It prompts you for the definition of a vocab word and gives three choices to choose from.
 For example, like this:

-    What does תתפנו mean?
+    What does מדבג mean?

-    1: manual
+    1: to separate
-    2: to evacuate, have time
+    2: indication
-    3: negative
+    3: debug

     Selection: <enter your selection>